 In 2002 after finishing a printing procedure, the residual ink remaining on the plate caught my attention.
-The faint abstract image known as a "ghost", seemed a worthy background candidate for a final image-overprint I thought.
+The faint abstract image known as a "ghost", seemed a worthy background candidate for a final image-overprint.
 Not having an image in mind, I began to think of possibilities before the ink dried.
 A nearby rope quickly caught my eye that was used to secure my large rolled up prints for further examination at my studio.
-An exciting process unfolded—that of painting the rope and placing it carefully on the "ghost" imaged plate in an interesting undulating configuration, then placing a new sheet of BFK paper over it, I hoped for the best, as the print passed through the press.
+An exciting process unfolded—that of painting the rope and placing it carefully on the "ghost" imaged plate in an interesting undulating configuration, and then covering with a sheet of newsprint, I hoping for the best, when it passed through the press.

 EARLY MEANDERINGS Blead Monoprint 29.5" h x 41.5" w

-To my delighted surprise, the two images had joined together beautifully.
-The rope was transferred into curlicue-like segments of linear movements, crisscrossing each other.
+To my delighted surprise, the two images were joined together beautifully.
+The rope was transferred into a curlicue-like segment of linear movements, crisscrossing each other.
 It was beyond anything I had imagined.
-On another level, embedded in the image was something imaginative beyond the beauty of the abstract—a suggestive figurative profile— thus the title: Figurative Meanderings.
+On an psychological level, the image was something organic beyond the beauty of the abstract— suggesting a figurative profile— thus the title: Figurative Meanderings.
 Years later this print was awarded a MGNE Honorable Mention.

 Fast forward to 2006, the Meanderings series began with the vivid memory of an undulating rope titled Figurative Meanderings.
-This monoprint would become for a new uplifting series of prints.
+This monoprint would become the subject for a new uplifting series of prints.

 The Meanderings series was conceived as having graceful linear forms passing through rectangular windows of space, color, and time.
-The forms share in a relationship of movements in a serene and gentle manner.
-The feelings of these forms are expressed through their undulating proximity: (close or distant).
-Although physically separated, they are enveloped by a mood-field of color and mutual peacefulness.
-Together they move gracefully to rhythmic sensuous ballet of changing proximities to the relational feelings of the passing forms.
+These linear forms share a passing relationship of movement in a serene and gentle manner.
+Their undulating character express time, proximity, and movement (closeness or distant).
+They are enveloped by a mood-field of color, together they move gracefully to a rhythmic tune of peacefulness and the passing of time.

-The language of the Meanderings series, generally speaking, is a poetic combination derived from graphic and mindful translations using anthropomorphic and metaphoric associations as a means of capturing graphically human pathways that undulate in relational wonder and the beauty of art.
+The language of the Meanderings series, generally speaking, is a poetic combination of graphic symbols and mindful translations.
+Anthropomorphic and metaphoric associations are a means of capturing the human pathways undulating in a relational wonder and beauty.